How to Fire Someone Professionally: The Ultimate Guide With Scripts

 Step #1: Think it through

-The first step of firing someone is thinking about whether that is necessary or not.
-Firing an employee should never be one of the first measures you take — in fact, in most cases, it should be your last resort.
+The first step in firing someone is thinking about whether that is necessary or not.
+Firing an employee should never be one of the first measures you take — in most cases, it should be your last resort

-So, if a thought about firing a particular employee pops into your head, before following up on it, make sure you did all that you could beforehand.
-Unless the employee in question did something that requires immediate termination, you, as a manager, need to do everything you can in order to see whether they can improve or not.
+Unless the employee in question did something that requires immediate termination, you, as a manager, need to do everything you can to see whether they can improve

 For example, check whether the employee received enough support from you during their time with your team.
 Also, ask yourself the following: